 Oak Harbor is a very small village located in the state of Ohio.
-With a population of 2,715 people and two constituent neighborhoods, Oak Harbor is the 373rd largest community in Ohio.
-Oak Harbor has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 2,807 people and two constituent neighborhoods, Oak Harbor is the 393rd largest community in Ohio.
+Oak Harbor has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-The education level of Oak Harbor citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.33% of adults 25 and older in Oak Harbor have a college degree.
+The percentage of adults in Oak Harbor who are college-educated is close to the national average for all communities of 21.84%: 19.22% of the adults in Oak Harbor have a bachelor's degree or advanced degree.

-The per capita income in Oak Harbor in 2010 was $24,964, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $99,856 for a family of four.
+The per capita income in Oak Harbor in 2018 was $29,083, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $116,332 for a family of four.
 However, Oak Harbor contains both very wealthy and poor people as well.

 The most common language spoken in Oak Harbor is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Polish and Spanish.